Nags Head North Carolina Ultimate Visitors Guide

-An event that's held each year at the Outer Banks Event Site in Nags Head to honor the area's rich fishing heritage.
-Come enjoy an array of fresh local seafood entrees prepared by chefs from some of the area's finest restaurants.
+An event is held each year at the Outer Banks Event Site in Nags Head to honor the area's rich fishing heritage.
+Enjoy an array of fresh local seafood entrees prepared by chefs from some of the area's finest restaurants.

 Check out seafood cooking demonstrations, fishing boat and gear displays, fishing industry skills contests and competitions, local seafood cooking competitions, music, author readings, a chowder cook-off contest, activities for children and more.
-The Outer Banks Seafood Festival is THE biggest event of the year in Nags Head!
+The Outer Banks Seafood Festival is THE most significant event of the year in Nags Head!

 OBX Brewtag (October)

-Sample beers from most all of the local breweries and savor food from some of the Outer Banks' best restaurants.
-Founded in 2015, the OBX Brewtag is one of the most unique events in the entire United States.
-There are NO other competitions in the WORLD like this one held at the Outer Banks Event Site in Nags Head.
+Sample beers from almost every local brewery and savor food from some of the Outer Banks' best restaurants.
+Founded in 2015, the OBX Brewtag is one of the unique events in the United States.
+There are NO other competitions in the WORLD like this held at the Outer Banks Event Site in Nags Head.